Home » Romtronic Engineering Hub » Design & DFM (Design for Manufacturability) » How to choose the correct wire gauge for your wire harness

 1. Current Load Requirements

 Start by calculating the maximum amperage the wire needs to carry.
-Then, consult an ampacity chart (see table below) to find a wire gauge that can safely support that current.
+Then, consult an ampacity chart (see the table below) to determine the wire gauge that can safely support the current.

 2. Voltage Drop Considerations

-Long wire runs cause voltage drops due to resistance.
-To minimize this, you may need a thicker wire than the ampacity alone suggests, especially in 12V systems common in vehicles.
+Long wire runs cause voltage drops due to the resistance they encounter.
+To minimize this, you may need a thicker wire than the ampacity alone suggests, especially in 12V systems standard in vehicles.

 3. Operating Environment